WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 >
 > I've kept the otherwise removed lambda symbols ( $\cancel{\lambda x}$ ) to show the recursive nature of the function.
 > As you can see, the expression does **not** reduce to a simpler form, and it is **non-terminating**.
-> This is not useful for anything particularly interesting, but other combinators based on recursion have more practical applications.[^CL]
+> This is not useful for anything exciting, but other combinators based on recursion have more practical applications.[^CL]
 >
 > This fact is crucial for understanding its **computational power** via **recursion** which is necessary for **Turing completeness**,
 > meaning it can compute any computable function.[^TC]